Jshulgach/Desktop-Arm/README.md

 The main "selling points" of this arm that separate it from other existing DIY arms are:
 + Raspberry Pi 4 Model B - main processing unit for motion planning and listener routines
 + Arduino Mega microcontroller to interface with the robot systems
-+ ROS2 Foxy (with Moveit2 for motion planning)
++ Runs on ROS2 (with Moveit2 for motion planning)
 + All 3D printable components (aside from nuts & bolts)
 + Less that $1,000 with the B.O.M
 + Capacity to integrate more features

 # Where to start ?
-This Github repository contains Installation and Quick Start instructions for the Desktop Robot Arm project running ROS2 Foxy off a Raspberry Pi 4, and contains folders for scripts, libraries, examples, and readme files.
+This Github repository contains Installation and Quick Start instructions for the Desktop Robot Arm project running ROS2 Humble off a Raspberry Pi 4, and contains folders for scripts, libraries, examples, and readme files.
 If you want to make the arm yourself, start with Hardware.

 Table of Contents
 ---